ztsm123/compile_android_driver/README.md

 **Read this in other languages: [English](README.md), [中文](README_zh.md).**
 # Automated Kernel Driver Builder

 This GitHub Action automates the process of building Android kernel drivers in the cloud, eliminating the need for local compilation environments.
-It solves common issues like accessing Google's source repositories and reduces compilation time to under 1 hour.
+It solves common issues like accessing Google's source repositories and reduces compilation time to under 30min.

 ## Key Features